<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Summing up, there are a lot of interesting topics and there is no danger of boredom in leishmaniasis research!

 We are grateful to Dr. Sádlová and the entire research team at Charles University for sharing details of their work.
-The Harpera tool is currently supplied for research use only (RUO).
-Visit our Harpera microbiopsy page for more information & resources
+The Harpera device is currently supplied for Investigational Use Only (IUO).

 Image Credits: Jovana Sádlová, Charles University, Trajan